cldershem/homelessgaffer/README.md

 - fix users and permissions

 ###CHANGELOG
-- rewote git hooks in python, added flake8
+- rewrote git hooks in python, added flake8
 - added githooks to repo and created working symlinks
 - githook only runs pip when changes
 - added post-receive githook for pip install -r requirements.txt